jhw2167/BO1-Reimagined-expanded/README.md

 - Sometimes this happens because you are starting the game in fullscreen mode (or windowed) and your computer doesn't like that.
 Navigate to "Call of Duty Black Ops"/players/mods/Reimagined-Expanded repo and open the config.cfg file with notepad. search for "fullscreen" and switch the setting to "1" or "0", whichever is not currently working.

 *Q. I can load the game, but I don't think the mod is working.
 Help me.*
 -  The only way the mod works is if you run it via the "Reimagined-Expanded.bat" file that loads the mod via game_mod.
-When you load the game, go to your "Game" settings and see if you have Reimagined-Expanded Game options at the bottom to see if it loaded.
+When you load the game, go to your "Game" settings and see if you have Reimagined-Expanded Game options at the bottom.
 When you load into a zombies game, you should have a healthbar and your melee attack should be a punch.

 *Q. The mod works, but all my textures are weird and black and messed up.*
 - Make sure you download BOTH the "Green" multiplayer Black Ops and the "Blue" single player/zombies Black Ops.
 I have also heard the "Shader Warming" graphics setting may affect this.